Last Updated on

 If you want to de-select some options or add exclusions, you can do that here as well.
-For example, you might not want to include plugins in your backups if you have limited space, as they can be quite large.
+For example, you might not want to include WordPress backup plugins if you have limited space, as they can be quite large.

 Make the choices you want, and select Backup Now.
 This will start the process, which can take a few minutes, depending on the settings you’ve selected and the size of your site.
 You can follow along by watching the progress bar that appears:

-Once the backup is completed, you’ll see it appear at the bottom of the screen:
+Once the WordPress backup is completed, you’ll see it appear at the bottom of the screen:

 You’ll also find it saved in the location you specified in your settings.
 For example, if you selected Google Drive, you will find the backup files uploaded to your account.